Bottoms Up: Surprising, and Natural, Remedies for Bathroom Mold

 - Offense is the Best Defense: Two to three times a week, spray the shower with distilled white vinegar with a few drops of tea tree oil.
 Cleaning coach Leslie Reichert told the Today Show to add one drop of oil to every 2 ounces of vinegar and allow it to air dry.
 She suggest you follow the manufacturer’s directions for your particular surface and to never use vinegar on travertine or stone.

 - No Grout About It: Getting rid of mold and mildew in your bathroom grout can be pesky so to prevent it from happening, once a week use a soft scrub brush and apply a mixture of one-part vinegar to two-parts water and “a little elbow grease” to your clean grout.
+Have you let mildew get the best of your grout?
+Tips Bulletin has a recipe for a more heavy-duty cleaner that uses ingredients you’re likely to already have in your pantry (super-safe but throw on a pair of gloves to avoid any stinging).
 Also, make sure your grout is sealed properly to prevent future growth as unsealed grout is an invitation for mold and mildew to grow.

 While these are all effective tips for combating and preventing minor bathroom mold issues, if you discover a more pervasive problem in your home, call Stock Environmental Consulting to schedule important mold testing at (732) 383-5190.
 Let our experts use their over 20 years of experience to determine the severity of your home’s mold issue.